1992 US Open – Women's singles

 Defending champion Monica Seles defeated Arantxa Sánchez Vicario in the final, 6–3, 6–3 to win the women's singles tennis title at the 1992 US Open.
-She did not lose a set during the tournament.
-By reaching the final, Seles became the sixth woman, after Maureen Connolly, Margaret Court, Chris Evert, Martina Navratilova, and Steffi Graf to reach all four major finals in a calendar year.
+It was her second US Open title and seventh major title overall.
+Seles did not lose a set during the tournament.
+By reaching the final, Seles became the sixth woman (after Maureen Connolly, Margaret Court, Chris Evert, Martina Navratilova, and Steffi Graf) to reach all four major finals in a calendar year.
+This the first time that both finalists at the tournament were from Europe.